 Will Taking an Antihistamine Impact the Test Results?

-Because I take a daily antihistamine, I had this sudden thought that an antihistamine might skew my test results.
+Because I take a daily antihistamine (Zyrtec), I had this sudden thought that an antihistamine might skew my test results.

 I checked with Everlywell’s FAQs and found that, antihistamines are intended to stop histamine, but do not impact IgE antibodies.
 Everlywell says histamine is a chemical released upon subsequent exposure to an allergen and does not impact IgE antibodies.